Triaged by Immunefi

 As in all intent-based protocols, the relayer must validate intents before solving.
 "If you fast-finish a malformed intent, you might not get paid back" is not a bug but as-designed.

-should also be a roughly equal value, say (100 DAI).
+Our intents are designed such that bridgeTokenOutOptions are meant to be interchangeable alternatives, such as (100 USDC, 100 USDT).
+Meanwhile, finalTokenOut should also be a roughly equal value, say (100 DAI).
 They are primarily built to be used with stablecoins.

-is worth less than that, then no solver will fast-finish such an intent, because they are not guaranteed full repayment.
-This is not a bug.
+If an attacker creates an intent address with finalTokenOut of $100, but (at least one of) bridgeTokenOutOptions is worth less than that, then no solver will fast-finish such an intent, because they are not guaranteed full repayment.
+This is by design.

 Assume valid usage